python-developer-tooling-handbook/.github/profile/README.md

 # 👋 Hey, I'm Tim Hopper!

-Welcome to the __Python Developer Tooling Handbook__, a companion to my forthcoming ebook on Python developer tooling.
-This handbook covers a wide range of topics, including build tools, linting, formatting, dependency management, virtual environments, and more.
+Welcome to the GitHub compaion to the [Python Developer Tooling Handbook](https://pydevtools.com).
+This handbook covers a wide range of topics for Python developers, including build tools, linting, formatting, dependency management, virtual environments, and more.

-The book is currently a work in progress, and I'm excited to share it with you when it's ready.
-If you want to be notified as soon as it's released, please consider signing up for my mailing list [here](https://buttondown.email/pdth?tag=github).
+If you'd like to follow updates to the book [please sign up for the mailing list](https://buttondown.email/pdth?tag=github).

 ## Table of Contents